Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Compare.md

 ## Limitations

 - Works best with digital PDFs (not scanned).
+It compares extracted text only, so layout-only or image-only changes are not detected.
 For scanned documents, run [OCR](./OCR.md) first
-- Compares extracted text only  - layout-only or image-only changes are not detected
+- Documents with no extractable text cannot be compared
 - Very large or highly dissimilar documents may be stopped early with a warning

 ---